-3. The 6G RAN forwards the uploaded semantic features from UE AI agents to the 3rd party AI agent for scene reconstruction and Inference process for the rescue plan.
+3. The 6G network forwards the uploaded tokens from UE AI agents to the 3rd party AI agent for scene reconstruction and inference process for the rescue plan.
 The reconstructed situational picture and recommended actions are presented on the firefighter’s command device for human review.

-4. The firefighter confirms or adjusts the recommended plan.
-The agreed plan enumerates task categories-victim rescue, fire suppression and evacuation, post-disaster clearance and supply delivery, and continuous monitoring-with victim rescue set as the highest priority, and sends the plan to the NW AI agent for orchestration.
+4. The firefighter confirms or adjusts the recommended plan, and sends to the 3rd party AI agent for task instruction refinement.
+The agreed plan enumerates task categories-victim rescue, fire suppression and evacuation, post-disaster clearance and supply delivery, and continuous monitoring-with victim rescue set as the highest priority.

-5. The NW AI agent performs UE AI agent selection (e.g., choosing suitable UAV agents and ground robot agents based on capability and proximity) and applies priority-based resource management aligned with the agreed plan.
+5. The 3rd party AI agent issues precise task instruction tokens to the selected UAV agents and ground robot agents, which start the corresponding rescue actions.

-6. The NW AI agent issues priority-tagged control to the selected UAV agents and ground robot agents, which start the corresponding rescue actions.
+6. The 6G network is made aware of the characteristics of the transmitted tokens (e.g., priority, tolerable error rate).
+The 6G network performs priority-based protection transmission strategy to the transmitted tokens, ensuring that high-priority data (e.g., victim localization coordinates) meets strict performance requirements.

 7. During the rescue, UAV agents provide thermal/localization cues and other updates to ground robot agents to support precise operations such as clearing debris, targeted fire suppression, and evacuation guidance.
-The NW AI agent keeps resources prioritized for victim rescue.
+The 6G network keeps resources prioritized for victim rescue.

-8. UAV agents and ground robot agents continuously report progress and scene updates via the 6G RAN.
-The NW AI agent adjusts agent assignment and resource priorities accordingly and, when needed, invokes the 3rd party AI agent for plan refinement.
+8. UAV agents and ground robot agents continuously report progress and scene updates via the 6G network, and when needed, invokes the 3rd party AI agent for plan refinement.
 Updates are reflected on the firefighter’s command device.

-9. After the operation concludes, the NW AI agent and the 3rd party AI agent respectively archive the session and refine the strategies based on collected status data to provide more accurate decision support for future missions.
+9. After the operation concludes, the 3rd party AI agent respectively archives the session and refines the strategies based on collected status data to provide more accurate decision support for future missions.